TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 46/Genesis 46.1.md

 ---

-And Israel took his journey with all that he had, and came to Beer-sheba, and offered sacrifices unto the God of his father Isaac.
+Israel traveled with all that he had, and came to Beersheba, and offered sacrifices to the God of his father, Isaac.